 MuleSoft Composer as an enabler for agile businesses

 MuleSoft Composer is an integration solution designed to give businesses real-time access to their product inventory and pricing details.
 A single platform organized under an API-led approach, Composer allows businesses to implement integrations in the moment, so that they can adjust to any changes in supply and demand instantly.

 There is so much power in data, yet so many business users are unable to access and use the data at their fingertips and have to rely on IT or an overdrawn project to do so.We’ve discussed how this has impacted supply chain management specifically, but the issue applies to all scales and all industries.

 MuleSoft technologies drive digital transformation journeys by making data available and consumable in real time, which ultimately enables the business users within any organization.
 Given that, on average, business users make up nearly 70% of a company, this truly makes digital transformation possible, impactful, and collaborative.
 For those in the manufacturing sector, such transformation can begin by leveraging Composer’s role in inventory management to prevent disruptions across supply chain manufacturing.

-Furthermore, MuleSoft has fostered a mutually beneficial alliance with HCL Technologies to combine its key products and solutions with HCL’s business expertise and industry insights to boost return on investment for retailers.
-HCL’s retail practice helps global organizations in rethinking strategies, business processes, and technology foundations to seamlessly navigate the digital labyrinth and enable business transformation across the enterprise, including the ADvantage Commerce suite for retailers.
+Furthermore, MuleSoft has fostered a mutually beneficial alliance with HCLTech to combine its key products and solutions with HCLTech’s business expertise and industry insights to boost return on investment for retailers.
+HCLTech’s retail practice helps global organizations in rethinking strategies, business processes, and technology foundations to seamlessly navigate the digital labyrinth and enable business transformation across the enterprise, including the ADvantage Commerce suite for retailers.
 You can learn more about MuleSoft Composer and how it can power digital transformation initiatives in the MuleSoft CONNECT Session- Enable no code integrations—All with MuleSoft Composer.